rywible/wrela6/docs/design/whole-image-monomorphization-design.md

 corresponding `MonoTypeInstance` remains the canonical type identity.
 Divergence between the two tables is inconsistent mono construction and must be rejected in tests.

+Validated-buffer layout fields also carry checked wire scalar encodings chosen by source syntax.
+The parser accepts contextual `le` and `be` markers in layout field type position, for example `size: le U16 @ 0` and `ethertype: be U16 @ 12`.
+Semantic checking rejects multi-byte integer layout fields without an explicit marker and rejects markers where byte order has no meaning.
+Monomorphization substitutes the field type but preserves the checked wire encoding and finite integer range metadata exactly, so representation/layout facts never recover byte order or invent range bounds from AST, item-index data, or the selected target's native endianness.

 The output should retain enough source identity for later diagnostics to say "this concrete instance came from `foo[T]` instantiated at this call site"